saileille/Ice-Hockey-Sim/README.md

  ## Changelist:
  - Fixed the player page title when player is under contract.
  - Added country flags.
+ - Changed the maximum age of a generated player from 37 to 35.

  ### [0.1.3-A](https://github.com/saileille/Ice-Hockey-Sim/releases/tag/0.1.3-A):
   - Players grow older.